jdasfd/withncbi_note/note/Pseudomonas.md

     ' |
     tsv-summarize --quantile 1:0.25,0.5,0.75
 #64      111     128
+# totally 202 domains in domain.lst, and tsv-summarize could tell us quartile of domains

 # scan proteins of each strain with InterProScan
 # By default InterProScan uses 8 cpu cores
 mkdir -p split
 split -a 4 -l 30 -d strains.lst split/
+# split: output pieces of FILE to PREFIXaa, PREFIXab
+# -a/--suffix-length=N: generate suffixes of length N (default 2).
+# -d: use numeric suffixes starting at 0, not alphabetic
+# -a 4 -d: means the output file will have 4 suffix length, which means 0000, 0001...
+# -l/--lines=NUMBER: put NUMBER lines/records per output file

+# using protein sequences with domains to scan similar one
 for f in $(find split -maxdepth 1 -type f -name "[0-9]*" | sort); do
     >&2 echo "==> IPS [${f}]"
     bsub -q mpi -n 24 -J "IPS-${f}" "